kasramp/CISAP/README.md

 				========================================================================
-					   CISAP(CISAP Is Simple Audio Player) (v0.1).
+					   CISAP(CISAP Is Simple Audio Player) (v0.2).
-					   Copyright © Written By Kasra Madadipouya 2012-2015.
+					   Copyright © Written By Kasra Madadipouya 2012-2016.
-					   The program uses FMOD API version 4.44.52
+					   The program uses FMOD API version 00010705
 				========================================================================

 This program will be distributed under GNU/GPL V3 License as soon as the writer of program acheive to stable version of this player.

 In order to install and use this software follow below instruction
-> Be sure that "gcc" and "g++" compiler were installed suceessfully installed on your computer.
+> Be sure that "g++ version 11" compiler were installed suceessfully installed on your computer.
-> Be sure "curses" or "ncurses" libaray has installed on your system(For displaying).
+> Be sure "ncurses" libaray has installed on your system(For displaying).
 > Go to terminal.
 > cd "Path and folder".
+> make
+> sudo make install

+To uninstall CISAP just run this command in terminal.
-> make.
+> sudo make uninstall
-For run program after compiling it write "./mp3" in a console.

 The implicated tasks  that cisap can do are:
 > Play most common Audio formats such as Ogg,Mp3,Wav,...(Unfortunately Wma <Microsoft Windows Meda Audio> extesion is not supported in this program).